 I spoke to my Buyers agent, Nicole, via video conference from the virgin lounge in Sydney of all places!

-It was difficult to fit in an appointment when I wasn’t working and at least I was child free, traveling for work.
+It was difficult to fit in an appointment when I wasn’t working and at least I was child-free, travelling for work.

-The experience of talking to her through videoconference was great.
+The experience of meeting her by video chat was great.

 There had to be a leap of faith at some point, where I trusted Nicole knew what she was doing and pointing me in the right direction, getting to know her helped this.